ge4rsh0t/vegaspro14linux/README.md

 ```
 git clone https://github.com/ge4rsh0t/vegaspro14linux.git
 ```
-2. Download your MAGIX Downloader and Installer for your copy of VEGAS Pro 14 then place the executable it in the "vegaspro14linux" directory.
+2. Place your installer for VEGAS Pro 14.0 in the "vegaspro14linux" directory.

 3. Ensure that the script is executable by performing this command:
 ```
 chmod +x vegaspro14linux.sh
 ```
-4. Run the script:
+4. Type in the location of the script and specifiy the name of the installation file to run the script like this:
 ```
-./vegaspro14linux.sh
+./vegaspro14linux.sh Vegas-Installer.exe
 ```
+Replace `Vegas-Installer.exe` with an installer you plan to use.

 5. Follow on screen instructions and go through installation wizards.
 After the .NET 4 install, select "Restart Later".
 Make sure you don't install QuickTime with automatic updates enabled.
 Wait for a little while after the QuickTime installer.

-6. When the MAGIX downloader launches, make sure you only have "VEGAS Pro 14.0" checked and leave other options unchecked.
-Then proceed to install VEGAS Pro 14.0.
+6. Proceed to install VEGAS Pro 14.0.

 7. If all goes well, you should see the message in your terminal say `Installation of VEGAS Pro 14.0 complete!`.
 Activate and launch Vegas for the first time.